Bernstein slashes price target on ICICI Bank Ltd. ADR [IBN] – find out why.

 IBN stock trade performance evaluation

-ICICI Bank Ltd. ADR [IBN] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.63.
-With this latest performance, IBN shares gained by 4.58% in over the last four-week period, additionally plugging by 6.97% over the last 6 months – not to mention a rise of 23.38% in the past year of trading.
+ICICI Bank Ltd. ADR [IBN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.41.
+With this latest performance, IBN shares gained by 5.22% in over the last four-week period, additionally plugging by 13.94% over the last 6 months – not to mention a rise of 26.92% in the past year of trading.

 ICICI Bank Ltd. ADR [IBN]: An insightful look at the core fundamentals